 Shopping for Landscape Fabric

 There are many different brands and types of landscape fabric out there.
-If you want yours to last, choose a professional grade fabric.
+If you want yours to last, choose professional-grade material.
 The thicker and heavier your weed fabric is, the harder it will be to damage.

 Cheap, thin landscaping fabrics tend to tear easily, creating openings for weeds to grow through.
-You don’t want to go to all the trouble of installing landscape fabric in your flower beds only to have a weed problem all over again in a few months (or less).
+You don’t want to go through all the trouble of installing landscape fabric in your flower beds only to have a weed problem again in a few months (or less).

 Supplies You’ll Need

-Once you’ve chosen your landscape fabric, you’ve got a fairly simple DIY project ahead of you.
+Once you’ve chosen your landscape fabric, you’ve got a relatively simple DIY project ahead of you.
 These are the tools and materials you’ll need to install weed barrier fabric in your garden bed: